 - Drain the tires by spinning the tires at high speed to "sling" the water out.
 One way to do this is to make several high-speed passes on a flat, dry surface, if possible. - 2.
-Remove the batteries. - Rinse excess dirt and mud off the model with low-pressure water, such as from a garden hose.
+Remove the batteries. - Rinse excess dirt and mud off the car with low-pressure water, such as from a garden hose.
 Do NOT use pressure washer or other high-pressure water.
 Avoid directing water into the bearings, transmission, etc. - 4.
-Blow off the model with compressed air (optional, but recommended).
+Blow off the car with compressed air (optional, but recommended).
 Wear safety glasses when using compressed air. - 5.
-Remove the wheels from the model. - Spray all the bearings, drivetrain, and fasteners with WD-40° or similar water displacing light oil.
+Remove the wheels from the car. - Spray all the bearings, drivetrain, and fasteners with WD-40° or similar water displacing light oil.

 - 7. Let the car stand or you may blow off with compressed air.
 Placing the car in a warm, sunny spot will aid drying.
 Trapped water and oil will continue to drip from the car for a few hours.
 Place it on a towel or piece of cardboard to protect the surface underneath. - 8.
 As a precautionary step, remove the sealed receiver box cover.
 While unlikely, humidity or tiny amounts of moisture or condensation may enter the receiver box during wet running.
 This can cause long-term problems with the sensitive electronics in the receiver.
 Removing the receiver box cover during storage allows the air inside to dry.
 This step can improve the long-term reliability of the receiver.
 It is not necessary to remove the receiver or unplug any of the wires. - 9.
 Additional Maintenance: Increase your frequency of disassembly, inspection, and lubrication of the following items.
 This is necessary after extended wet use or if the vehicle will not be used for an extended period of time (such as a week or longer).
-This additional maintenance is needed to prevent any trapped moisture from corroding internal steel components. - Stub axle housing bearings: Remove, clean, and re-oil the bearings. - Transmission: Remove, disassemble, clean, and re-grease the transmission components.
-Use a light coating of wheel bearing grease (from an auto parts store) on the metal gear teeth.
-Refer to your exploded view diagrams for help with disassembly and reassembly. - Titan motor: Remove the motor, clean with aerosol motor cleaner, and re-oil the bushings with lightweight motor oil.
+This additional maintenance is needed to prevent any trapped moisture from corroding internal steel components. - Stub axle housing bearings: Remove, clean, and re-oil the bearings. - Titan motor: Remove the motor, clean with aerosol motor cleaner, and re-oil the bushings with lightweight motor oil.
 Be sure to wear eye protection when using spray aerosol cleaners.